CognitiveScale/cortex-fabric-examples/batch-prediction/README.md

 * `output-path`: Output S3 path to save the predictions
 * `output-collection`: Output Mongo collection to save the predictions

+### Steps to Run
+1. Update `model.json`, `experiment.json`, `run.json` files in `model` folder.
+2. Make sure `german_credit_model.pickle` file exists in `model` folder.
+If not create one by invoking

+       cd train
+       python main.py
+       cd ..

+3. Create Model and Experiment:

+       ./model/init.sh <PROJECT_NAME>

+4. Upload a model file to the cortex experiment from cortex cli before invoking the skill.

+       cortex experiments upload-artifact <experiment-name> <run-id> model/german_credit_model.pickle <artifact-key> --project <PROJECT_NAME>

+5. Publish model:

+       cortex models publish <model-name> --project <PROJECT_NAME>

-Model Pickle Structure with encoder:
+* Model Pickle Structure with encoder:

         {"model": d_tree_model, "cat_columns": categorical_columns, "encoder": encoder, "normalizer": normalizer}

-Model Pickle Structure without encoder:
+* Model Pickle Structure w/o encoder:

         We directly pass the trained model object here after model.fit()
         example: DecisionTreeClassifier()

-#### Prerequisite:
-Upload a model file to the cortex experiment from cortex cli before invoking the skill.

-        cortex experiments upload-artifact <experiment-name> <run-id> pickle_file artifact-name --project <PROJECT>

-#### Steps:
+#### Deployment Steps

 A Makefile is provided to do these steps.
-Set environment variables `DOCKER_PREGISTRY_URL` (like <docker-registry-url>/<namespace-org>) and use Makefile to deploy Skill.<br>
+Set environment variables `DOCKER_PREGISTRY_URL` (like <docker-registry-url>/<namespace-org>), `PROJECT_NAME` and use Makefile to deploy Skill.<br>

+        export DOCKER_PREGISTRY_URL=<private-registry-url> (Don't export this if you want to use the default environment specific cortex-private-registry) export PROJECT_NAME=shared  #Templates will be deployed to Shared Project

+* `Note`: Models & artifacts should be created/uploaded to current project and templates should be deployed to shared project

 * Build and push Docker image, deploy Cortex Action and Skill.

         make all